Alexa Romano

 I was raised in the scenic and vast landscapes of New Mexico.
 I earned a scholarship to attend Stanford University, where I played basketball and received a BA in Anthropology with a double minor in Art Practice: Photography and Ethics in Society.
 During my studies, I conducted research on the bureaucratic and affective productions of “heritage” at both the central Andean town and UNESCO archaeological site, Chavín de Huantar, Peru.

-Although Yellow Earth is just a name for now, a project in Costa Rica in the works.
+Although Yellow Earth is just a name for now, a coffee project in Costa Rica in the works.

 Stay tuned…